-I posted a recipe of Cream-baked Broccoli a little while ago (it’s a lush recipe: rich, filling and full-flavoured).
-However, I wanted to take the concept up a notch and add crispy bacon and Cheddar (can we all take a moment to high-five the keto way-of-life: what other “diets” can encourage adding bacon and cheese?)… Anyway, I created this recipe in 4 individual little stoneware pots (because its SO cute) but you can make this same recipe in an appropriately-sized dish if you choose to – as long as the end-result serves 4 people in even-sized portions as that is how the macros were calculated..
+I posted a recipe of Cream-baked Broccoli a little while ago (it’s a lush recipe: rich, filling and full-flavoured, please try it).
+However, I wanted to take the concept up a notch and add crispy bacon and Cheddar.
+Can we all take a moment to high-five the keto way-of-life: what other “diets” can encourage adding bacon and cheese?… Anyway, I created this recipe in 4 individual little stoneware pots (because its SO cute) but you can make this same recipe in an appropriately-sized dish if you choose to – as long as the end-result serves 4 people in even-sized portions as that is how the macros were calculated..

 Trim the broccoli into small, even-sized pieces.
 It's important that they are trimmed small, as they can 'fill' the space in the little dishes adequately.

 Bring a large pan of salted water to the boil.
 Add the broccoli florets and boil for 4 minutes only.

 Drain in a colander and allow to steam off completely.

 In the meantime, heat the olive oil in a pan and fry the bacon pieces until crispy.
 Set aside.